 A retired headmistress with many years’ experience in Prep and Senior Schools, Mrs Nash is now the Development and Alumnae Director at St Mary’s School Ascot.
 She is also a Trustee of the Institute of Development Professionals in Education.

-Mr Simon Frost joined the Governing Body in September 2017 and sits on the Building Committee.
+Mr Simon Frost joined the Governing Body in September 2017 and sits on the Finance & Business Committee.

 He has worked for over 35 years in the commercial and the residential property sector, initially for a number of national retailers and, since 1986, as a property developer for a number of blue chip companies.
 In 2008 he established his own property company, Millbrook Land, specialising in the retail and care sectors.
 Working on the client side throughout his whole career, he has extensive experience of the property development process, including development management and the planning process, and he is a member of The Royal Institution of Chartered Surveyors.